ravi275/calci/README.md

 # calci
-calci is a simple math utility written purely in python
+calci is a simple math utility to solve and plot Quadratic Equations and Linear Equations , written purely in python